Actindo-AG/Documentation/DatabaseAndReporting/UserInterface/02a_Log.md

 - ![Download](../../Assets/Icons/Unpublish02.png "[Download]") (Download)
     Click this button to download the displayed log message.

-[comment]: <> (Beim Klicken passiert nichts.
-S. Walke meinte in Fulfillment, die Schaltfläche sollte raus.
-Auch hier und in OC, da Standard-UI?)

 - ![View](../../Assets/Icons/Eye02.png "[View]") (View)
     Click this button to display the details of the log message.
 Alternatively, you can click directly a row in the list to display the details of the log message.
 The *Detail of log message "Log message title"* view is displayed, see [Detail of log message "Log message title"](#detail-of-log-message-log-message-title).

+[comment]: <> (Checkbox -selection mode-, Download und View button rausnehmen?
+Standard UI auch geändert?)

 The list displays all log messages of the selected intent.
 Depending on the settings, the displayed columns may vary.
 All fields are read-only.